 In creating a work of art, I strive to find the hidden messages and feelings that exist within all of us.
 I want the viewer to questions his/her own assumptions or experiences with the composition.
 Perhaps the exchange will create a strong feeling of remembrance or something that is identifiable.

-In 2014, I changed my art medium from painting to working in clay.
+In 2014, I incorporated working with clay along with my separate painting studio.
 I returned to my clay roots after a 20-year painting break and feel comfortable working with this earthy tactile medium.
 Since I am an avid gardener, the clay connects me to the soil and grounds me.

 My latest body of work deals with the human form.
 I am interested in creating a narrative story of everyday struggles of living and growing as a human.
 I want the past to integrate with the present giving the work a sense of history and strength.
 I am interested in how the figures translate an emotion or an experience in life that is joyous or painful but a truthful navigation of life.
 I also see a strong connection between our bodies and the endless cycles of nature.